cscart/docs/en/user_guide/orders/order_statuses/set_status.rst

   .. note::

-      The email address of the order department is specified in **Settings → Company**.
+      The email address of the order department is specified in **Settings → General → Company**.

 * **Inventory**—choose whether to decrease or increase the number of items in stock for products included in an order with this status.